 Globally optimal production is a system we built to disperse production sites around the world for optimization that determines what site will produce a customer's order when it is received.
 Therefore, the production system is very resilient during disasters.
 Reliable quick delivery is a system we built to significantly reduce customer time and effort involved in placing orders and to reliably meet deadlines.
 Therefore, we believe it can contribute to prompt reconstruction and recovery for industry in general during disasters.

 We assessed the impact each scenario would have on the organization's strategic and financial positions.
 We analyzed the risks and opportunities projected to have a relatively large financial impact.
-However, we only conducted a qualitative analysis for items that are difficult to assess quantitatively.

 Based on the results of the scenario analysis, we considered what direction to take with climate change measures.
 During that discussion, we assigned priority to two categories: necessary measures that can be taken quickly, and measures for which plans are implemented gradually.